stephdust/ESP32-PoolMaster-SD/README.md

 |{"ChlPump":1} or {"ChlPump":0} | manually start/stop the Chl pump to add more Chlorine
 |{"ElectrolyseMode":1} or {"ElectrolyseMode":0} | set auto mode for Chlorine production via Salt Water Chlorine Generation.
 In Auto mode the Orp regulates itself (when filtration pump on) with Salt Water Chlorine Generator.
 |{"Electrolyse":1} or {"Electrolyse":0} | start/stop the Salt Water Chlorine Generator device (if exists)
-|{"ElectroSecure:16} | set the minimum temperature for Salt Water Chlorine Generation system to operate
-|{"ElectroDelay:2} | set the delay between filtration pump start and Salt Water Chlorine Generation system start.
+|{"ElectroConfig":[15, 2]} | set the minimum temperature for Salt Water Chlorine Generation system to operate and the delay between filtration pump start and Salt Water Chlorine Generation system start.
 |{"PhCalib":[4.02,3.8,9.0,9.11]} | multi-point linear regression calibration (minimum 1 point-couple, 6 max.) in the form [ProbeReading_0, BufferRating_0, xx, xx, ProbeReading_n, BufferRating_n]
 |{"OrpCalib":[450,465,750,784]} | multi-point linear regression calibration (minimum 1 point-couple, 6 max.) in the form [ProbeReading_0, BufferRating_0, xx, xx, ProbeReading_n, BufferRating_n]
 |{"PhSetPoint":7.4} | set the Ph setpoint, 7.4 in this example